dotnet/arcade/Documentation/Temporary-Quarantine.md

 ## How to reintroduce : Run without failure for 30 days
 Once a fix has been introduced, and that component has passed passed for a month, it can be reintroduced into the mainline build by reverting the change made to quarantine it.

+For now this is only being used in the 'staging' pipeline which is used for new platform bring up.